NaumO4/BipedalWalker/README.md

-# BipedalWalker
+## BipedalWalker
 BipedalWalker-v2 enviroment from OpenAI gym.
-Make a Bipedal Robot Walk using Augmented Random Search
+Teachs a Bipedal Robot to walk using Augmented Random Search I did it as a midterm assignment for Move37, a School of AI course.